Sustainable and carbon-efficient mono-Ethylene Glycol generation in demonstration PLANT

 Today 99% of MEG produced globally is derived from a petrochemical source and the only commercially available bio-based MEG is made by an inefficient, expensive process prohibiting its widespread use.

-Avantium has developed the one-step Ray Technology™ process for producing a drop-in bio-MEG from renewable resources.
-The Mekong process produced bio-MEG from renewable resources that can compete with existing petrochemical MEG in both cost and quality.
+Avantium has developed the one-step Ray Technology™ process for producing a drop-in bio-MEG and bio-MPG from renewable resources.
+The Ray process produced bio-MEG and bio-MPG from renewable resources that can compete with existing petrochemical MEG and MPG in both cost and quality.